bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 Ugh, picking type!
 Of course it's important—good typography is the foundation of good web design—but before you know it, you're looking at 20 nearly-identical typefaces, second-guessing yourself, and wondering whether it really matters which one you pick.

 So then you go looking for help—lists of <a href="http://hellohappy.org/beautiful-web-type/">"great"</a> fonts, or the "best" of a particular <a href="https://www.typewolf.com/top-10-helvetica-alternatives">kind of font</a>, but you still have no way to pick between them or know what makes them "great" in the first place.
-So then you think maybe you could play it even safer and just copy what someone else did.
+So then you think maybe you could play it even safer and copy what someone else did.
 But that just leads to more self-doubt.

 First of all: you've GOT this!
 Choosing great type doesn't need to be magical and mysterious.
 In fact, you're already the expert on the most important part.
 You just need a straightforward way for evaluating type, and you'll be a type-picking machine in no time!